RebeccaVandeWater/fs-journal/notes/00-careerServices.md

 - Education
   - ✅ Add GPA from graduation from BSU and CWI, any quantifiable data like hours working on a project

+#SECTION - Finding your fit
+- 5 Questions When Interviewing Companies
+  - Where are you in the Job Description?
+  - What is the Company Communication Style?
+  - How is the interview managed?
+  - Did they test your skills?
+  - Do you have any questions?
+  - Do you want to work here?
+Why?

 #SECTION - Career Week